Robust Immersive Telepresence and Mobile Telemanipulation: NimbRo wins ANA Avatar XPRIZE Finals: Related Work

 \section{Related Work}

 Teleoperated robotic systems are widespread.
 For example, the DARPA Robotics Challenge~\citep{krotkov2018darpa} resulted in an array of legged, wheeled, and tracked teleoperated robots.
-We focus our discussion of related work on avatar systems, that is, systems which not only allow teleoperation, but also telepresence---immersion in the remote environment and interaction with human recipients, as in the XPRIZE competition.
-Note that published information is, due to the recent finals, mostly available from the semifinals.
+We focus our discussion on avatar systems, that is, systems which not only allow teleoperation, but also telepresence---immersion in the remote environment and interaction with human recipients, as in the XPRIZE competition.

 Some participants are commercial entities and have no scientific publications, such as Pollen Robotics, who came in second in the finals.
-Their avatar robot is a heavily modified version of their product \textit{Reachy} with much stronger arms and a communication head displaying the operator's face.
-In contrast to our operator station, Pollen uses VR controllers and a 1\,DoF elbow exoskeleton for manipulation.
-Feedback is thus limited to elbow torque.
+Their avatar robot is a heavily modified version of their product \textit{Reachy} with stronger arms (7\,DoF, 3.5\,kg payload) and a communication head displaying the operator's face.
+In contrast to our operator station, Pollen uses VR controllers with vibration actuators and a 1\,DoF elbow exoskeleton for manipulation.
+Torque and haptic feedback is thus limited to elbow torque and controller vibration.

-\Citet{luo2022towards} describe the approach by team Northeastern, who achieved third place at the finals.
+\Citet{luo2023northeastern} describe the approach by team Northeastern, who achieved third place at the finals.
 Their avatar system features an interesting glove and gripper system with hydrostatic actuation, which gives fine-grained force feedback.
 A wave variable approach handles varying communication latency.
 The decision to forgo a VR head-mounted display in favor of 2D screens is a simple way to avoid motion sickness caused by network latency, but limits immersiveness in comparison to our system.

 \Citet{marques2022commodity} came in fourth with the AVATRINA system.
 Mechanically, it is similar to our system with two Franka Emika Panda arms, dexterous hands and VR teleoperation.
-In contrast to ours, the neck can only rotate and not translate, which makes looking around occlusions impossible and reduces depth perception.
+In contrast to ours, the neck can only rotate and not translate, which makes looking around occlusions impossible and reduces depth perception and immersion.

 \Citet{van2022comes} showcase the system of team i-Botics, who came in fifth.
 Based on Halodi Eve, their robot is considerably more humanoid in shape than the other top five teams, although it operated with a gantry for safety reasons up until the last competition run.
-During the competition, the robot suffered from network connectivity problems.
-Its neck is limited to 1\,DoF.
+During the competition, the system suffered from network connectivity problems.
+The robot's neck is only 1\,DoF, seriously limiting camera motion.